-- If litter and bags are very wet (i.e. dripping) or filled with snow, hang bags to melt and air dry before further processing. - If transfer of arthropods or gastropods between sites is a concern, freeze collection bags prior to sorting - If sorting immediately following collection is not possible, store samples in refrigerator to slow decomposition - If sorting is expected to be delayed by > 1 week, store samples in -20°C freezer. - 1.
-Sort litter from each trap to litter functional group.
-Sort samples according to plot, in order of Morton Order, lowest to highest. - a.
-Clear adequate bench space in the laboratory. - b.
-Empty the cloth bag filled with litter onto the bench or sorting tray (material is easier to see against a light colored surface) - c.
+- 4. Sort litter from each trap to litter functional group. - a.
+If the bout will be processed for bioarchive and leaf chemistry analyses, or there is a chance it may be used for bioarchive and leaf chemistry, wear nitrile or latex-free gloves while sorting.
+This will prevent contamination of leaves from sweat and oils.
+Gloves may be re-used between samples. - b.
+Clear adequate bench space in the laboratory. - c.
+Empty the cloth bag filled with litter onto the bench or sorting tray (material is easier to see against a light colored surface) - d.
 Remove invertebrate bycatch.
 Place living individuals in freezer to euthanize.
-Do not release invertebrates locally. - d.
-Sort litter pieces to the functional groups in Table 9 (Elevated trap collection bags) or Table 10 (Ground trap collection bags).
+Do not release invertebrates locally. - e.
+Sort litter pieces to the functional groups in Table 11 (Elevated trap collection bags) or Table 12 (Ground trap collection bags).